infofromca/passpill-site/content/_index.md

   collaborate:
     title: Collaborate
     intro: |
       PassPill project is a one person’s idea, a way of enjoying building an app through sharing the development process.
 However it’s a lot of work!
-Every bit of help is much appreciated and there are many ways of collaborating:
+Every bit of help is much appreciated and there are many ways of collaborating.
     boxes:
       - icon: github
         url: https://github.com/passpill-io